-For purposes of prevention actual, potential or perceived conflicts of interest, an employee is prohibited from having a personal or financial interest or benefiting from any project or contract funded during that person's employment and up to one year thereafter.
-Without the concurrence of the Authority, an employee is prohibited from accepting a contract for personal services from any entity doing business with the Agency during that person's employment and up to one year thereafter.
+For purposes of prevention actual, potential or perceived conflicts of interest, an employee and any of the employee's immediate family members are prohibited from having a personal or financial interest or benefiting from any project or contract funded by the Authority during the period of that person's employment and up to one year thereafter.
+Without the concurrence of the Authority, an employee and any of the employee's immediate family members is prohibited from accepting a contract for personal services from any entity doing business with the Agency Authority during that person's employment and up to one year thereafter.

-If an employee finds that he or she has, or is considering the assumption of, a financial interest or outside relationship or employment which might involve a conflict of interest, or if the employee is in doubt as to the proper application of this policy, he or she should promptly make all the facts known to the Executive Director or Human Resources Director and refrain from any exercise of responsibility in any manner which might reasonably be considered to be affected by any adverse interest.
+If an employee finds that he or shethey, or their immediate family member has, or is considering the assumption of, a financial interest or the employee is considering an outside relationship or employment which might involve a conflict of interest, or if the employee is in doubt as to the proper application of this policy, he or she should promptly make all the facts known to the Executive Director or Human Resources Administrative Services Director and refrain from any exercise of responsibility in any manner which might reasonably be considered to be affected by any adverse interest.